violetto-rose/violetto-rose.github.io/UI-UX/tutorials/about-course.md

 | 8     | E-Commerce Website: Create a wireframe, Design and prototype Web pages including product category pages (example: mobiles, gaming consoles, Speakers), product pages in each category, buynow page, add to cart page.                                                    |
 | 9     | Educational Website: Create a wireframe, Design and Prototype the UI for an educational website – Include a Homepage with footer, About Us Page, Programs page, Instructors page, Pricing page, Payments page with radial buttons.
 Design dropdowns for programs button. |
 | 10    | Music Player App: Create a wireframe, Design and prototype the pages with a background and a Rollover button, and Song selection Page with a Home Rollover button.
 The third page may include animated play and pause button, play music animation, timer animation.     |

+## Course outcomes (Course Skill Set):

+At the end of the course the student will be able to:
+- Apply the basics of wireframing in designing apps and Websites.
+- Make use of Figma for designing and prototyping UI/UX for different types of apps and Websites.
+- Analyse user requirements and translate the requirements to design prototypes.
+- Demonstrate the UI/UX concepts applied when designing the prototype of apps and Websites.
+- Develop (redesign) the existing apps & Websites with customized design.